makersacademy/news-summary-challenge/README.md

 ## Thoughts

+Although was unable to fully finish the app, it is still functional and directs the user to the article selected.
-Although was unable to finish the app, I understood how to apply mocking/doubles in the test framework.
+By creating the app, I understood how to apply mocking/doubles in a newly created testing framework.
 If I had more time, I would have dug deeper into adding the summary of each article.